ConsenSys/daisy-docdash/tutorials/Daisy-SDK.md

 ```

-**Frontend Way:** The [`submit()`](https://docs.daisypayments.com/module-browser-DaisySDK.html#submit) function can also be called from the frontend with [`DaisySDK`](https://docs.daisypayments.com/module-browser-DaisySDK.html).
+**Frontend Way**: The [`submit()`](https://docs.daisypayments.com/module-browser-DaisySDK.html#submit) function can also be called from the frontend with [`DaisySDK`](https://docs.daisypayments.com/module-browser-DaisySDK.html).
 However, we recommend the **Backend Way** as it avoids any risk of `daisyId` being lost when sent from the user's browser to your backend.
 If you still choose to do the agreement submission entirely from the frontend, **be sure to then send the returned `daisyId` to your backend and associate it with the user!**

 ```js